Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Constraints

-The PNS cooling constraint is traditionally set by demanding the instantaneous luminosity of the new particles $L_X(m_X,g_X)$ not exceed the ``Raffelt Criterion", $L_\nu= 3\times 10^{52} \text{erg}/\text{s}$ \cite{Raffelt:1996wa}.
+The PNS cooling constraint is traditionally set by demanding the instantaneous luminosity of the new particles $L_X(m_X,g_X)$ not exceed the ``Raffelt Criterion", $L_\nu= 3\times 10^{52} \text{erg}/\text{s}$ \cite{Raffelt:1996wa} .
 Specifically, this limit is applied around $t=1\,\text{s}$ post-bounce where the PNS core reaches peak density.
 The duration of SN1987A neutrino burst is reduced by half if the luminosity exceeds this limit which is inconsistent with observations.
-The instantaneous luminosity of $X$ is
+In order to obtain the constraints on $X$ emission, we have utilized Refs.~\cite{Caputo:2021rux, Caputo:2022rca, Blinov:2025aha}, calculating the instantaneous luminosity \begin{widetext}